 Shona’s second challenge last August, 18 months after her accident, was to get back on a bike again.
 Not one to do things by halves, she signed up for a half Ironman Triathlon.

 “For me it was about getting though it; knowing I had to finish for myself,” she says.
 “I didn’t think about the pain.
 I just had to do it.
 It was the hottest day of the year and I felt so proud when I finished.”

-Unbelievably, Shona received yet more bad health news this summer, when she was diagnosed uterine cancer.
+Unbelievably, Shona received yet more bad health news this summer, when she was diagnosed with uterine cancer.

 “I just deal with it; I’m not negative about it at all.
 I had a total abdominal hysterectomy and was told I would need three months off, but I was back on the bike teaching within five weeks.
 I’m currently undergoing radiotherapy three times a week.”

 Luckily cancer hasn’t spread and so Shona has set herself a new goal; the Rat Race Dirty Weekend in Lincolnshire in May 2020, a 20-mile, 200-obstacle race.